 The region north of Queenstown is simply known as the West Coast.
 A better name would be the Wild West.
 Stretching roughly between Haast and Charleston, the nature is so lush and green it’s hard to understand you are on the same island.

-After 2,000 kilometers of left-hand driving, three days of trekking, and a bit too many early mornings, it was time to leave the island.
+After 2,000 kilometers of left-hand driving, three days of trekking, and too many early mornings, it was time to leave the island.
+We settled down for a rest in Picton and the surrounding archipelago.
 The next adventure already awaited us on the other side of Cook Strait on the northern island.
 But that’s another story.

 Travelgrapher.com supports a democratic, gender-equal, peaceful and inclusive society where equitable health, human rights and the rule of law are respected and people’s vulnerability to crises and disasters is reduced.